eclipse-ee4j/metro-wsit/README.md

 # <a name="Download_Metro_Release"></a>Download Eclipse Metro Release

-The latest release of Eclipse Metro is available for [download](https://repo1.maven.org/maven2/org/glassfish/metro/metro-standalone/2.4.4/metro-standalone-2.4.4.zip) as well as for consumption through maven.
+The latest stable release of Eclipse Metro is available for [download](https://repo1.maven.org/maven2/org/glassfish/metro/metro-standalone/2.4.4/metro-standalone-2.4.4.zip) as well as for consumption through maven.
 ```